Aculnaj/api-tester/README.md

 ## Description

 This repository contains the web-based client-side portion of a tool designed to generate text and images via API calls.
 The tool is intentionally kept simple, utilizing only Plain HTML, CSS, and JavaScript [1] to execute directly within a browser.
-It requires no server-side installation or complex application structure and can be used simply by opening the local files.
+It requires no server-side installation or complex application structure and can be used simply by opening the local files. **It can also be accessed online at https://aculnaj.github.io/api-tester.**

 ## Files